PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Folders and files are always logically inside the project.
 Usually, folders and files are physically stored in the project, but you can create links to folders and files located in any location of the filesystem.

 The **resources** is a powerful and flexible tool you have to adapt your project to different scenarios.
-Phaser Editor introduced the `Project view <#project-view>`_ to navigate and create the resources or the `active project <#active-project>`_, but the Eclipse IDE provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.
+Phaser Editor introduced the `Project view`_ to navigate and create the resources or the `active project <#active-project>`_, but the Eclipse IDE provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.

 `Learn more about resources in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/concepts/concepts-12.htm?cp=0_2_1_0>`_